-In the latest study, published in Nature, researchers sequenced the entire genome and then compared it with the genomes of three other hominins: a Neanderthal, a Denisovan and a modern-day human from Africa.
+In an August 2018 study, published in Nature, researchers sequenced the entire genome and then compared it with the genomes of three other hominins: a Neanderthal, a Denisovan and a modern-day human from Africa.
 About 40 percent of the DNA was Neanderthal and another 40 percent was Denisovan.
 Given the even split between the two groups, it seemed likely Denny was indeed the offspring of a Neanderthal mother and a Denisovan father.

 While there was a possibility that Denny's parents themselves belonged to a population of Neanderthal-Denisovan hybrids, researchers compared fragments of Denny's DNA with those of the tested ancient humans to determine similarities and differences.
 In more than 40 percent of the cases, one DNA fragment matched a Neanderthal while the other would match a Denisovan.
 This meant it was very likely each set of Denny's chromosomes was supplied by a distinct human species.

 According to two new studies published in Nature, the odds are actually very likely.
 These studies both found evidence to support the idea that Neanderthals and Denisovans cohabitated inside Denisova Cave.